jwasmer/mod1-final-solo/README.md

 ### Learning Goals:
 [//]: <> (What were the learning goals of this project?
 What tech did you work with?)
 1. Organize and execute a project from start to finish
-1. Integrate topics covered at turing in Mod 1
+1. Practice DOM manipulation
 1. Ensure data model remains source of truth

 ### Wins + Challenges:
 [//]: <> (What are 2-3 wins you have from this project?
 What were some challenges you faced - and how did you get over them?)
 1. I'm very happy with my dynamic game logic.
 My code determines a winner without hard-coding in the solutions.
 I intended to leverage this to make a custom game mode, but I didn't end up having time to build that feature out.
-1. I like some of the CSS transitions I built in!
+1. It was fun to play around with some of the CSS transitions to smooth out the UI interactions.
 1. A huge challenge was anticipating how much more time a custom mode would take compared to a standard mode.
+Lesson learned: ensure core functionality is complete before budgeting time for extra features.